decred-proposals/mainnet/68a32c1f36d24a17e5eb69d6d1b6adb587ca45c9c7e64e85c353e7dba7fca545/1/payload/index.md

 - Concise analysis of chart(s) within the publication
 - Calculation for tool
 - Link to code on Github that fetches data and calculates the metric
-- A copy of the publication will be present in Github as part of an ongoing library of Decred on-chain tools, which should be helpful for some of Checkmate's work on building an on-chain landing page for Decred
+- A copy of the publication will be present in Github as part of an ongoing library of Decred on-chain tools

 - This type of analysis will provide a better bang-for-buck for the community as it eliminates the extra time needed for longer-form pieces